iftekharmickey/Web-Task-Optimizer/README.md

 - **Web Browser Compatibility:**

   - The scripts are developed for Chrome.
 If you are using a different browser, update the WebDriver accordingly.

+- **XPath Expressions:**

+  - Note that the scripts rely on XPath expressions to locate elements in the web application.
+If the structure of the web application changes, you may need to update the XPath expressions used in the scripts for accurate element identification.

 ---